open-contracting/standard/standard/docs/en/implementation/amendments.md

 The Easy releases guidance (<mark>add link</mark>) explains how to publish releases without storing or publishing a full change history.
 Depending on the source system, it may still be possible to publish a history of amendments when using this model.

-However, it is possible for a publisher to store partial history of events that may be relevant to them, like contract amendments.
-This example shows how amendment releases can be built when amendment history is present.
+Where the source system stores a history of contract amendments, either as separate notices or as properties of the original contract notice, contract amendments can be published as separate releases in OCDS.

 A publisher does not register changes in the contracting process.
 However, since contract amendments are a more frequent ocurrence, these are stored as new contract notices with a reference to the contract being modified.